reverb6821/storelytic/README.md

 * [morgan](https://github.com/expressjs/morgan) - HTTP request logger middleware for node.js.
 * [winston](https://github.com/winstonjs/winston) - A logger for just about everything.
 * [jsonwebtoken](https://github.com/auth0/node-jsonwebtoken) - JsonWebToken implementation for node.js.
-* [sequelize](https://sequelize.org/master/) - Sequelize is a promise-based Node.js ORM tool.
+* [typeorm](https://typeorm.io/#/) - TypeORM is an ORM Its goal is to always support the latest JavaScript features and provide additional features that help you to develop any kind of application that uses databases.
 * [bcryptjs](https://www.npmjs.com/package/bcryptjs) - Optimized bcrypt in JavaScript with zero dependencies.
 ### Front End
 * [React.js](https://reactjs.org/) - A JavaScript library for building user interfaces.